 When you enter a public place, it's a good practice to position yourself in a location where you can see what is going on and be able to see who is entering the building.
 An ideal location would be far away from the main entrance, but very close to an emergency exit!
 Making yourself aware of where emergency exits are located can literally save your life!
 That's why airlines have their attendants review emergency procedures and locations of exits before you take off.

-The last technique you can learn from a squirrel is how to escape when danger is imminent.
+The last technique you can learn from a squirrel is how to escape when impending danger is upon them.
 There are two evasive techniques squirrels use when danger is present.
-The first is a straight run technique.
+The first is a straight-line run technique.
 If a squirrel senses danger they will make a bee-line run for a tree and get the tree between them and the perceived danger.
-The other technique they use when the danger is seen and bearing down on them.
+The other technique they use is when the danger is seen and bearing down on them.
 This can be seen when a squirrel is in a street and a car is bearing down on them.
 They will do a zigzag maneuver.
-When a predator is close and about to attack the zigzag maneuver makes them very difficult to catch.
+When a predator is closing-in, and about to attack, the zigzag maneuver makes them very difficult to catch.

 The application here is that if you observe early something bad about to happen, make a bee-line for an exit that is opposite to where the danger is located.
 If the danger is immanent, ( like someone shooting the place up,) and you make a break for the exit, don't run in a straight line, that makes you an easy target.
 Stay low to make yourself a smaller target and zigzag which makes you a more difficult target to hit.